ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 by Clients (or added to aggregate shares by Aggregators) in order to achieve differential privacy.

-To get the aggregate of the next batch, the Collector issues a query of type `next-batch`.
-(See FixedSizeQuery in {{query}}.)
-The response to this query (see
-{{collect-flow}}) includes a "batch ID", which can be used to query the same batch later on.
-This is done using the `by-batch-id` batch-query type.

 For this query type, the Aggregators group reports into arbitrary batches such that each batch has roughly the same number of reports.
+These batches are identified by opaque "batch IDs", allocated in an arbitrary fashion by the Leader.
+To get the aggregate of a batch, the Collector issues a query specifying the batch ID of interest (see {{query}}).

-In addition to the minumum batch size common to all query types, the conifugration includes a "maximum batch size", `max_batch_size`, that determines maximum number of reports per batch.
+In addition to the minimum batch size common to all query types, the configuration includes a "maximum batch size", `max_batch_size`, that determines maximum number of reports per batch.

 Implementation note: The goal for the Aggregators is to aggregate precisely `min_batch_size` reports per batch.
 Doing so, however, may be challenging for Leader deployments in which multiple, independent nodes running the aggregate sub-protocol (see {{aggregate-flow}}) need to be coordinated.
 The maximum batch size is intended to allow room for error.
 Typically the difference between the minimum and maximum batch size will be a small fraction of the target batch size for each batch.

 [OPEN ISSUE: It may be feasible to require a fixed batch size, i.e., `min_batch_size == max_batch_size`.
 We should know better once we've had some implementation/deployment experience.]

+[OPEN ISSUE: It may be desirable to allow Collectors to query for a current/ recent batch ID.
+How important this is will be determined by deployment experience.]

 ## Task Configuration {#task-configuration}